namidaco/namida/README.md

 </summary>

 - looks up in the track comment tag (as they are mostly done by @yt-dlp) or filename for any matching youtube link, if found then it starts downloading (and caches) and plays once it's ready, streaming here isn't a good idea as the priority goes for the music file itself.
-  - for comment tag, any url format should get matched normally.
+  - for comment tag, any url format should get matched normally (example: `https://youtu.be/video_id`).
   - for filenames, it should contain `v=video_id` or `id=video_id` in order to get matched.

 </details>